 You can remove a rock from its place but you can’t remove its space from the rock.

 The space a stone occupies belongs to that stone.
 It owns that space.
 That space is the property right of that stone and there is not a thing you can do about it.
 That property right is natural, inalienable and immutable.
-Rocks have rights.
-You bet.
+You bet rocks have rights.
 Not sure?
 Then how are you going to keep that stone from taking up its space?

 Rocks with Rights Is Too Much for You?

 Now some of you will have a hard time with the idea of rocks having rights.
-I understand that.
-So let’s forget all about rights for a moment.
+I understand that, so let’s forget all about rights for a moment.
 A right doesn’t really exist in the physical world anyway.
-A “right” is an abstract legal concept we use for convenience while we think about the authority something has over itself.
-So let’s forget about the abstraction and talk about the physical reality.
+The word “right” labels an abstract legal concept we use for convenience while we think about the authority something has over itself.
+Let’s forget about the abstraction and talk about the physical reality.
 All the critters and all the plants each do their thing.
-They grow and some of them move around and some of them, like the apes, even have some real thinking ability.
+They grow and some of them move around while others, like the apes, have some real thinking ability.
 In the solar system the heavenly bodies are under the power of gravity which does its thing.
-When a human being does some thing, he can be thought of as having authority over himself to do that thing.
-So we draw out, or abstract that fact so as to focus on it and we give that authority the name of “a right”.
+When a human being does something, he can be thought of as having authority over himself to do that thing.
+We draw out, or abstract that fact so as to focus on it and we give that authority the name of a “right”.
 If a bird doesn’t have the authority to build a nest, how can it possibly do that?
 Authority doesn’t have to be granted by someone in order to exist.
 In fact, that is the essence of a natural right.
 It is just naturally there, it’s inherent.

-If that makes sense, why can’t we also talk about the apes having rights, and if apes then robins, and then worms and then the planets themselves.
+If that makes sense, why can’t we also talk about the apes having rights, and if apes then robins, and then worms, and then the planets themselves.
 If some “thing” can do something, then it must have authority to do it.
-Ascribing that authority is just another abstraction that let’s us see things in a new light.
+Ascribing that authority is just another abstraction that lets us see things in a new light.
 We can learn a lot from this.
-Stay with me awhile and see if you don’t get some real understanding and insights about your rights.
-So back to the rocks.
+Stay with me and see if you don’t get some insights about your rights.

 You have property rights just like the rock.
-So that’s the first lesson you can learn about rights.
+That’s the first lesson you can learn about rights.
 And here is the next lesson.

 You can try to violate the property rights of a rock but there is only one way you can do it: crush it into gravel or grind it to powder.
 But now you don’t have a rock anymore, you have gravel or dirt.